aosabook/500lines/event-driven-web-server/writeup.md

 b) A thread-per-request server that passes long-lived connections off to a separate subsystem, which must handle those long lived connections using a minimal number of threads
 c) A thread-per-request server on top of a platform where threads are cheap enough that you can afford having a few hundred thousand of them around.

 I maintain that Option b) is ridiculous.
 The main reason you want a thread-per-request model is to simplify implementation, but having to implement a threaded core _as well as_ a separate event-driven system just for server pushing would almost by definition be more complicated than using either model in isolation.
-In the absence of [really](http://racket-lang.org/) REALLY [cheap](http://www.erlang.org/) threads, the simplest solution is resorting to Option a).
+In the absence of a [really](http://racket-lang.org/) REALLY [cheap](http://www.erlang.org/) thread [system](http://hackage.haskell.org/package/base-4.7.0.1/docs/Control-Concurrent.html), the simplest solution is resorting to Option a).
 I could have switched languages, or maybe hacked some just-good-enough support into Hunchentoot.
 What I chose to do was write a Common Lisp server that could service many connections on a single thread.

-In other words, `:house` started out as the yak-shaving project from hell, and I'm about to regale you with the resulting tale.
+In other words, `:house` started out as the yak-shaving project from hell, and I'm about to regale you with the tale.

 ## Server Core